 Here are two crafts in one.
 The first is a tutorial for DIY tile coasters using the wonderful Art Nouveau animal designs shared on this site.
 The second is a tutorial on how to make gorgeous art nouveau tile planters using tile coasters.

 The posts include free downloads of the art nouveau patterns in a square format to make the pretty tile coasters.
-But many of the other retro patterns and art designs would also look great as coasters, such as those of William Morris or Ernst Haeckel.
+But many other retro patterns and art designs would look great as coasters, such as those of William Morris or Ernst Haeckel.

 These DIY tile coasters are very easy to make and very affordable.
 They would make a great handmade gift, and the designs can be personalized to the recipient’s taste.
 I think the tile planters would make a wonderful hostess or housewarming gift.

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 As an Amazon Associate, I earn from qualifying purchases.

 What You Need To Make Tile Coasters

-- Ceramic tiles – I used 4″ square tiles that I rescued from my neighbor’s dumpster when they were updating their kitchen.
-But you can buy plain square tiles very cheaply from the store or even use tile samples.
+- Ceramic tiles – I used 4″ square tiles that I rescued from my neighbour’s dumpster when they were updating their kitchen.
+But you can buy plain square tiles cheaply from the store or use tile samples.

 - Cork sheet or felt for the backing